jeon9677/BayesCGLM/README.md

 * Applications/fMRI/dataset_fMRI.py for pre-processing fMRI dataset
 * Applications/fMRI/fMRI_BayesCGLM.py for to train BayesCGLM for the fMRI dataset (Gaussian case)
   - To run fMRI_BayesCGLM.py, please also download dataset_fMRI.py for pre-processing fMRI dataset.
+  - The code require two command arguments: (1) number of Monte Carlo samples (e.g.500) (2) number of cores to use
   - Example command statement:
 ```diff
 python fMRI_BayesCGLM.py 500 3